 There's nothing fishy about information from Pearson, home of salmon-colored newspaper The Financial Times.
 The media giant operates through three main business groups: Pearson Education, Penguin Group, and FT Group.
 Pearson Education, its largest segment, is the world's top educational publisher of textbooks and related material.
-Pearson provides financial information and business news through FT Group, which includes The Financial Times (known locally as the "Pink 'Un"), the related FT.com website, and the 50%-owned The Economist.
+Pearson provides financial information and business news through FT Group, which includes The Financial Times (known locally as the "Pink 'Un"), the related FT.com website, and the 50%-owned The Economist (which it is selling).
 Penguin Group publishes more than 4,000 fiction, nonfiction, and reference titles each year through imprints such as Putnam, Viking, and Puffin.

 One of the most famous brands in book publishing, Penguin Group accounts for the nearly 20% of Pearson's revenues.
 Education, however, is the company's bread and butter, accounting for about 75% its business.
 Its FT Group accounts for the remainder of revenues.